 After completing this course, you should be able to:

-To run Visual Basic 2010 Express Edition, your computer should meet the following system requirements:
+To run Visual Studio Express 2012, your computer should meet the following system requirements:

 Supported Operating Systems

-Introduction to Computers is a three-credit online course.
-It consists of eight (8) modules, five of which are devoted to programming with Visual Basic.
-Modules include learning objectives, study materials, and activities.
+Introduction to Computers is a three-credit online course, consisting of five (5) modules.
+Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in five (5) graded class discussions, complete three (3) written assignments based on the Digital Planet: Tomorrow's Technology and You text, prepare five (5) programming activities based on the Visual Basic text, and take two (2) examinations—a proctored midterm and a proctored final examination.
-See below for more details.
+For your formal work in the course, you are required to participate in online discussion forums, complete written assignments and programming assignments, take chapter quizzes based on the assigned reading from the Digital Planet textbook, and complete two projects: a Computer Fundamentals Project and a Programming Project.
+See below for details.